A Guide to Teaching Any Middle School Academic Essay

-Using the Six Traits of Writing as Common Language for Teaching Any Academic Essay
+Using the Six Traits of Writing to Teach the Building Blocks of Any Academic Essay

 What do I mean by academic essay?